Risk Terrain Modeling (RTM)

 Has the program been independently evaluated?

-Several studies have shown that not only are crime analysts more effective at predicting crime using RTM than traditional, retrospective mapping, but also that RTM has a high predictive validity across crime types and jurisdictions.
-That is, for example, if an RTM was generated using 2017 shooting incidents, a high proportion of 2018 shooting incidents occurred in areas of increased risk that were identified by the RTM using 2017 data.
+Several studies have shown that not only are crime analysts more effective at predicting crime using RTM than traditional, retrospective mapping but also that RTM has a high predictive validity across crime types and jurisdictions.
+That is, for example, if an RTM was generated using 2017 shooting incidents, a high proportion of 2018 shooting incidents occurred in areas of an increased risk that were identified by the RTM using 2017 data.

 Was the program rigorously tested?

 RTM has not been rigorously tested (i.e., quasi-experiment, randomized controlled trial) largely because it is a computer program that is also highly dependent on local context and RTM-trained analysts.
 As such, constructing studies around RTM to be experimental or quasi-experimental is difficult.

 Study after study, RTM outputs have been found to have extremely high predictive validity cross crime types and jurisdictions.

 To-date, RTM has been used in a few Canadian jurisdictions.
 For example, Andresen and Hodgkinson (2018) used RTM to predict property crime in Vancouver, British Columbia; whereas Onat, Akca, and Bastug (2018) used RTM to predict illicit drug activities in Durham Region, Ontario.
 Both studies generated high predictive validates.

 Despite not being able to be rigorously tested through a randomized controlled trial (level 5 of the Maryland Scientific Methods Scale), RTM consistently generates high prediction validity.
 Grounded in prior research and theory, RTM has shown to be an effective and evidence-based method of crime prediction.